bradhackinen/vminhash/README.md

 n = hasher.cardinality(fingerprint)
 ```
 #### A Note on bias correction
 Accurately estimating the cardinality of a set from its fingerprint is a little tricky.
 The method used in Datasketch MinHash has a huge downward bias, and more accurate methods usually involve completely different hashing algorithms (which can't simultaneously compute jaccard similarity).
 The implementation in this module uses a simple bias-corrected maximum likelyhood estimator to significantly increase the accuracy.
 The only complication is that the bias correction must be calculated empirically.
-The module has the required code at the end of the `__init__` file.
+The module has the required code at the end of the `__init__.py` file.
 Pre-computed bias correction coefficients are stored in __bias_coef.npy__, and should load automatically.